bbauska/TUMx-DWAPNx/README.md

 view in our app views folder, we can see that we already imported the d3 library.

-So, because of that, we can start using d3 in our own visualization file, which has the createVisualization method.
-So, let&apos;s get right into it.
+Because of that, we can start using d3 in our own visualization file, which has the createVisualization method.
+Let&apos;s get right into it.
 There&apos;s a couple of steps we need to do: we need to create the physical simulation of the graph that d3 does for us and then we have to start adding elements to the website to our DOM.
-So, we&apos;ll start off with the first bit.
+We&apos;ll start off with the first bit.
 We need a couple of settings for our visualization.
 We&apos;re going just set a fixed height and width for it.
 I&apos;m going to just use 800 pixels, you can use whatever fits your screen best and just